tfogo/aws-kubernetes-the-hard-way/docs/03-compute-resources.md

 ### Chosing an Image

-Use the [Ubuntu Amazon EC2 AMI Locator](https://cloud-images.ubuntu.com/locator/ec2/) to find the right image-id for your zone.
-This guide assumes the `us-west-2` zone.
+Use the [Ubuntu Amazon EC2 AMI Locator](https://cloud-images.ubuntu.com/locator/ec2/) to find the right image-id for your region.
+This guide assumes the `us-west-2` region.

 ```
 IMAGE_ID="ami-04f8bb7c"